izumisu/blog/index.md

 - Clash(network proxy)
 - Some bank apps

 The apps above, some of them I have revoked the account, and none of them I will remind on my phone.
-The services or apps I'm still using are:
+The services or apps I\'m still using are:

 - Phone call
 - Mail